AndreNicolai/pupil-docs/developer-docs/unity.md

 **Frame Publishing**

-Another quick-to-read, all-in-one-script example, this time for accessing Pupil eye camera images through the Unity plugin.
-Have a look at `FramePublishingDemoManager.cs` - which replaced the old `Operator Monitor` implementation - for more details.
-Much like the Blink demo, this also does not require to go through the calibration process.
+The `Frame Publishing` implementation (which replaced the old `Operator Monitor`) in another example of a single script encompassing all elements of communication with Pupil - this time for subscribing to eye images.
+Much like the Blink demo, it also does not require to go through the calibration process.

 ![Frame Publishing Demo](https://github.com/AndreNicolai/pupil-docs/blob/master/images/unity/FramePublishing.png)